 "We found very high rates of severe malnutrition here and in response, launched the interventions," she told IRIN, referring to MSF-Greece's feeding centres at Rophi and Senbete, and the outreach programmes.
 "We have over 600 children in the programmes."

-, only one result shows a higher rate of severe acute malnutrition.
+In a catalogue of dozens of nutrition surveys in Ethiopia over the last few years prepared by the Ethiopian Disaster Prevention and Preparedness Commission (DDPC), only one result shows a higher rate of severe acute malnutrition.
 A rate of 15.4 percent was found among a population at a resettlement site in 2003.

 Among normal rural populations, the MSF-Greece figure is the highest since the DPPC catalogue began in 2000.

 "There are a range of compounding problems - lack of rain, a fairly food insecure area and increasing prices," Stevenson said.
 "In the outreach programme, we had over 200 children after only two days."

 Ethiopia, aid workers say, has been hit by drought and rising prices that have once again caused massive food shortages.
 For example, the costs of some cereals have increased between 50-90 percent since September, stretching the ability of some households to meet their food needs.

 "The combined effects of drought, food price hikes, and insufficient resources for preventive measures resulted in an emergency that jeopardises significant child survival gains in Ethiopia," Bjorn Ljungqvist, the representative of the UN Children's Fund (UNICEF) in Ethiopia, said.